Get to Know Toflang, a New World Where Music Becomes Collage

 How did you choose which labels to get in touch with?
 Did you ever consider dropping the record without a label?

-I’ve always believed this songs deserve massive reach, and this demands a lot of different resources at its disposal, some of which I don't have.
+I’ve always believed these songs deserve a massive reach, and this demands a lot of different resources at its disposal, some of which I don't have.
 So I just contacted labels that work with bands that I love, the ones that I thought would know what this album is worth.

 Yes!
-We are working on tour dates right now, across Europe and the US starting at the beginning of 2022.
-Need to work out details with the label, but my initial idea is to plan the release as four parts, spanning out through an entire year, but I’m very flexible, so there are other plans on the table right now.
+We are working on tour dates right now, starting with the US going back to The New Colossus Festival in 2022.
+Need to work out details with the label, but my initial idea is to release the album as four parts, spanning out through an entire year, but I’m very flexible so there are other plans on the table right now.

 What’s your live setup going to be like, will you be playing as a band?
 What can people expect to see?